Model Rocket Information

 Model rockets must be flown in compliance with the Model Rocket Safety Code.

-NAR members and Sections host hundreds of launches each year — both sport launches and competitions — from the local and regional levels to national events.
-Check out our Online Launch Windows calendar listing some of the launches coming up in the next few months, in the United States and worldwide.
+NAR members and Sections host hundreds of launches each year — both sport launches and competitions — these launches range from the local and regional level to national events.
+Check out our Online Launch Windows calendar listing some of the launches coming up in the next few months.

-When you get together with model rocket flyers in a NAR Section near you — participate in building sessions, launches, and more!
-Your sport rocket designing, building, and flying is always more fun when you have rocket flying friends joing you.
+Rocketry is more fun when you get together with fellow flyers in a NAR Section near you.
+Sections participate in building sessions, monthly meetings, launches, and more!
+Your sport rocket designing, building, and flying is always more fun when you have rocket flying friends joining you.
 If you’d like to have a club closer to you, we’ll even show you how to start a new one!